Chapter V4: ESA & employed earners

 V4806 Two payments from same source and of same kind in same benefit week « V4769 « V4807

-The weekly amount of earnings in a benefit week should be restricted where an income
+The weekly amount of earnings in a benefit week should be restricted where an income1. is or has been paid regularly and

 2. two payments